jop-software/php-stracktrace-formatter/README.md

 # PHP Stracktrace Formatter

-A simple PHP library to format and render stack traces in a human-readable way.
+A simple SPA to format and render stack traces in a human-readable way.

 ## LICENSE